bruhslow/typing-battle/README.md

 ---

-## What is Type Sprint?
+## What is Typendo?

-Type Sprint is a full-stack multiplayer web app where two players compete to type the same paragraph as fast as possible — live, in real time.
+Typendo is a full-stack multiplayer web app where two players compete to type the same paragraph as fast as possible — live, in real time.
 No accounts.
 No downloads.
 Just share a room code and race.

 ---